 HKFRS 9's impairment requirements use more forward-looking information to recognise ECL - the "ECL model".
-Instruments within the scope included financial assets measured at amortised cost.
+Instruments within the scope included financial assets measured at amortised cost and some financial guarantee contracts issued by the Company that are not measured at FVTPL.